12 Plants That Repel Lizards

 by lucianf is licensed under CC BY 2.0

-Another effective plant that repels lizards is lemongrass.
-Known for its fragrant lemony scent, lemongrass is also an excellent insect repellent, making it a popular choice among gardeners.
+Lemongrass is another effective plant for repelling lizards.
+Known for its fragrant lemony scent, it is also an excellent insect repellent, making it a popular choice among gardeners.

 Lizards are also repelled by the smell of lemongrass, which makes them an excellent plant to add to your garden or keep indoors as a potted plant.